Inside Out Cast: Who Voices Joy, Anger, Riley, and Others?

 4. Fear

-Voice Actors: Bill Hader (First Film), Tony Hale (Inside Out 2)
+Voice Actors: Bill Hader (Inside Out), Tony Hale (Inside Out 2)

-About Fear: As you’d expect, Fear is always on high alert, trying to keep Riley safe from potential dangers.
+As one would expect, Fear is always on high alert, trying to keep Riley safe from potential dangers.
 Fear is always on the edge, easily perturbed, and often makes dramatic suggestions to help Riley avoid dangerous situations.

-About the Voice Actors: Bill Hader, known for Saturday Night Live, voiced Fear in the first film.
-The sequel had Tony Hale take over.
+In the sequel, Tony Hale took over the voice acting role for Fear.
 Hale is known for his comic timing.
 He played Buster Bluth in Arrested Development and Gary Walsh in Veep.
 He also voiced the always-confused spork toy Forky in Disney-Pixar’s Toy Story 4.

 5. Anger